-The scheme is managed by our Advice and Volunteer Manager Judi Lincoln, who can be contacted on 01603 496623 or at firstname.lastname@example.org.
+The scheme is managed by our Volunteer Co-ordinator Niahl Hubbard.
+They can be contacted on 01603 496623 or firstname.lastname@example.org.

-Around March/April each year a talk is held at UEA providing information about the scheme.
-After this talk interested students are invited to make an application, if successful they are invited to an interview to fully assess there suitability for the scheme (Graduate Diploma in Law students should contact Judi Lincoln first).
+Around March/April each year, a talk is held at UEA providing information about the scheme.
+After this talk interested students are invited to make an application, if successful they are invited to an interview to fully assess there suitability for the scheme.
 The process is competitive and applicants are not guaranteed a place.

 If successful, students are assigned to a particular service for the academic year.
 They are involved in a range of work from greeting clients, taking attendance notes, administering services and client bookings, to attending Court and Tribunal and research.